ANRGUSC/iris-riot/examples/udp_server/README.md

 This example includes a modified version of the gnrc_border_router that can communicate via UDP.
 Also included are two python scripts:

-	udp_server - which runs a server to connect to UDP capable motes or client scripts
+	udp_server.py - which runs a server to connect to UDP capable motes or client scripts
-	udp_client - a simple client program that can be used to send UDP data to the server
+	udp_client.py - a simple client program that can be used to send UDP data to the server

 ## Starting Up the Border Router and Server

 Make sure the IPv6 address of the border router is listed under devices in the server, and set bdr_addr and bdr_key to the appropriate values from devices.
+Also, make sure the tap interface indicated in the Makefile is the same as the one in the udp_server.py file (see line 70).

-Run the python script in a terminal and choose an open port to run on (ex 8888).
-Flash the border router onto an openmote, and push the reset button.
+Run udp_server.py and choose an open port to run on (ex 8888).
+Flash the border router build in this example folder onto an openmote and push the reset button.

 The server will automatically attempt to connect with the border router, sending a $$START$$ signal until it receives an $$ACK$$ signal.

+Once the server is connected, the server will scan and try to discover other motes in its devices dictionary (see udp_server.py).
 Messages can be sent from the router to other motes or the server with command:

-  * udp send IPv6-Address Port message
+      udp send <IPv6-Address> <Port> <message>

 The $$ACK$$ signal registers the connecting client or mote's address in a list in the server, as the server publishes the data it receives to all